MicrosoftDocs/dynamics365smb-docs/financials/ui-enter-criteria-filters.md

 > [!NOTE]
 >   Sorting is not supported images, BLOB fields, FlowFilters, and fields that do not belong to a table.

-## Searching by Using the Quick Filter
+## Searching by using the Quick Filter
 You can add filters to all pages by using the Quick Filter.
 The Quick Filter is enabled by choosing the magnifier icon in the top right corner of a page.
 This filtering type is used for a fast entry of criteria.

 > [!IMPORTANT]